StrangeRanger/bash-style-guide/docs/guidelines/bash-idioms.md

 echo $date_and_users
 ```

-**Disadvantage**: Nesting commands with backticks can be challenging to read and are often prone to errors.
+**Disadvantage**: Nested commands with backticks can be difficult to read and are often prone to errors.

 ---